OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

   * Decode the Base64-encoded JWT and find out what kind of data it transmits and whether that data is encrypted.

 Also, make sure to check out the OWASP JWT Cheat Sheet](https://www.owasp.org/index.php/JSON_Web_Token_(JWT\)\_Cheat_Sheet_for_Java "OWASP JWT Cheat Sheet").

+##### Tampering with the Hashing Algorithm

+Modify the `alg` attribute in the token header, then delete `HS256`, set it to `none`, and use an empty signature (e.g., signature = "").
+Use this token and replay it in a request.
+Some libraries treat tokens signed with the none algorithm as a valid token with a verified signature.
+This allows attackers to create their own "signed" tokens.

 #### References